coroner4817/coroner4817.github.io/coding/_posts/2021-02-21-cuda-knowledge-tree.md

       -gencode=arch=compute_52,code=sm_52
       -gencode=arch=compute_52,code=compute_52
       -O2 -o mykernel.o -c mykernel.cu
-  - compute_XX refers to a PTX version and sm_XX refers to a cubin version
+  - compute_XX refers to a PTX-ISA version and sm_XX refers to a HW dependent cubin version
   - -gencode=arch=compute_35,code=sm_35 means: generate compute_35 PTX code, then compile to sm_35 arch binary.
 Notice that PTX code is not perserved
   - The above command compile binaries to compatibility up to 5.2
   - -gencode=arch=compute_52,code=compute_52: the last flag generate the PTX for future architecture to compile to future cubin, PTX code is perserved
-  - PTX is cross HW generation, cubin only for targetting HW
+  - PTX is cross HW generation, cubin only for targeting HW
   - nvcc -ptx will generate PTX assembly code
   - binary(PTX) compatibility is backward compatible
   - Start from CUDA 10, we have forward compatibility, which means we can use the old HW but upgrade the CUDA libraries and driver to 11, then we can run CUDA 11 program.
 - Tuning CUDA Application for Maxwell
-  - Maxwell Streaming Processor is called SMM
+  - Maxwell Streaming Processor is also called SMM

 ### CUDA Programming High-level Guide